antoineviscardi/planned-memory-lane-assignment/README.md

 ### User authentication and authorization

-The share button generates a link to a page that does not allow the recipient to edit the memory lane.
+The share button generates a link that does allows the recipient to edit the memory lane.
 Ideally we would want to secure memory-lane editing by implementing proper authentication and authorization strategies.

 ### Better form validation and UX